 Troubleshooting social shares

-If your videos aren't embedding with the correct thumbnail or title on sites like Facebook or Twitter, it's likely that these sites cached an earlier version of your video.
+If your videos aren't embedded with the correct thumbnail or title on sites like Facebook or Twitter, it's likely that these sites cached an earlier version of your video.
 To re-cache your video, run its URL through Facebook's link debugger or Twitter's card validator, wait for an hour, then give your post another try.
 Please note that using these debugger tools will not retroactively fix any videos posted previously.